wsec/club/docs/about.md

 subtitle: Linux Club - Systems, Software, Security
 ---

-Our club encourages the use of bleeding-edge open source software.
-We teach students the skills they need for a contemporary occupation in information technology.
+Our club encourages the use of bleeding-edge open source solutions.
+We teach students unique skills for them to excel in the field of information technology.

 Our current focus is on **penetration testing with [Kali Linux](https://www.kali.org/).**